How I Became an Artist

 with artists Natalie Pfansteihl, Mildred Kelleher, Al Albrektson, Allen Johnson, Sam Rouslin, Richard Grosvenor,Carole

-Berren, Anthony Thomaselli, Richard Harrington, Elizabeth Zimmerman, Joan Boghossian, Gail Armstrong, and Lisa
+Berren, Anthony Thomaselli, Richard Harrington, Elizabeth Zimmerman, Joan Boghossian, Gail Armstrong, Carol

 ART MEMBERSHIPS and AFFILIATIONS